FScociety/soerensc-web-hugo/content/work/shorts/black_hole_animation/index.md

 {{< row >}}
     {{< image src="media/breakdown_jupiter_model.gif" >}}
-    I kept the spaceship very close to the Lost in Space template.
+    <p>I kept the spaceship very close to the Lost in Space template.
 It was difficult to get the exact dimensions right, since there were no blueprints or similar online.
-My only templates were excerpts from the series.
+My only templates were excerpts from the series.</P>
 {{< /row >}}

 ## Animation

 {{< row >}}
-    The black hole was created in a separate project.
-It's a mix of geometry and a combination of different shaders to achieve the atmospheric look
+    <p>The black hole was created in a separate project.
+It's a mix of geometry and a combination of different shaders to achieve the atmospheric look</P>
     {{< image src="media/breakdown_black_hole.gif" >}}
 {{< /row>}}